 Hawaii has a lot of overpriced tours and activities and sometimes stopping and asking yourself “what would a local do”, might save you a lot of money.
 Locals don’t go for whale watching tours or zip lining.
 And you can regularly see whales at the beach, for example.
 Public buses can get you pretty much anywhere in $2-$3 a trip.
 You can also get a 4-day unlimited pass for $25 from any ABC store if you planned to do a lot of exploring.
 One of the favorite activities of the locals is having picnics at the beaches.
 Buy your groceries at Costco and head for the beach.
 This way you can have a decent meal in less than $15.
 Enjoy the free firework show at Waikiki Beach every Friday and start your weekend with a bang.
 I recently came across a very interesting article that lists some other things you should know about Hawaii before visiting.

-When you’re traveling on a budget, it’s always important to prioritize your spending.
+When you’re planning to visit Hawaii on a budget, it’s always important to prioritize your spending.
 Ask yourself what do you want the most?
 Are you a foodie looking to enjoy the best of the local cuisine?
 Or maybe you’re a compulsive shopper looking for the best deals or an adventurist that wants to get lost in nature?
 The choice is yours for the taking but with these money saving tips, I believe you can take the most out of Hawaii on a shoestring budget.
-Do you think I missed something?
-Don’t be shy and drop a comment.